 CSA Bonus Bucks

 GardenShare’s “CSA Bonus Bucks” program spreads the benefits of Community Supported Agriculture to people living on a tight budget.
-The program pays $100 of the cost of a CSA membership for limited-income households.
+The program pays a portion of the cost of a CSA membership for limited-income households.
 To apply, click here or call (315) 261-8054.
 Tax-deductible contributions to GardenShare will help sponsor a household.

 The SNAP/EBT program (formerly known as food stamps) brings federal dollars into our community by assisting eligible individuals and families to purchase food, including fresh fruits and vegetables at participating farmers' markets.
 For a friendly and confidential conversation about your eligibility, call the New York State SNAP Hotline toll-free at 1(877) 472-8411.
 Shoppers can use their EBT benefits for purchases at the Canton, Potsdam, and Ogdensburg farmers’ markets in St. Lawrence County.
 For more information, click here.